-Taking into account the distribution of dividends for 2021 and the first half of 2022 in a total amount of BGN 10,125 thousand exceeding the interim profit recorded for the ended nine months period (BGN 7,714 thousand), the consolidated net assets (equity) of BGN 14,555 thousand recorded as of September 30 2022 registered a substantial decrease by BGN 2,472 thousand or 15% from the end of 2021.
+Taking into account the positive difference between net profit for 2022 (BGN 11,045 thousand) and dividends for 2021 and the first half of 2022 distributed during the year (totaling BGN 10,125 thousand), consolidated net assets (equity) registered a positive change by BGN 844 thousand or 5% from the end of 2021, реацхинг BGN 17,871 thousand.

-Pursuant to the fulfillment of the Company's Reserve Fund and the above distribution, accumulated earnings from the current and previous periods making part of equity as of September 30 2022 amounted to BGN 14,749 thousand.
+Pursuant to the fulfillment of the Company's Reserve Fund and the above distribution, accumulated earnings from the current and previous periods making part of equity as of December 31 2022 increased by BGN 544 thousand, reaching BGN 17,973 thousand.

-By GMS resolution from June 29 2022, the Company's legal reserves were increased by the allocation of BGN 269 thousand of its net profit for 2021 towards the fulfilment of its Reserve Fund up to 10% of its registered capital or BGN 1,250 thousand, by the attaining of which the Company has definitively fulfilled its obligation as per art.
+By GMS resolution from June 29 2022, the Company's legal reserves were increased by the allocation of BGN 269 thousand of its net profit for 2021 towards the fulfilment of its Reserve Fund up to 10% of its registered capital or BGN 1,250 thousand, whereby the Company has definitively fulfilled its obligation as per art.
 246 of the Commercial Code.
-Except for the latter increase, consolidated capital reserves remained substantially unchanged and, besides the above legal reserves, continued to include specialized currency translation reserves in the amount of BGN -504 thousand, other reserves in the amount of BGN -13,542 thousand reflecting the negative effect of BGN -14,127 thousand accounted according to the rules of reporting business combinations under common control upon the Reorganization from August 14 2019, the positive effect of long-term share incentive plans and other components of equity recognized in relation to the buyback of shares for the purposes of such programs.
+Except for the latter increase, consolidated capital reserves did not exhibit significant changes and, besides the above and other legal reserves (totaling BGN 1,352 thousand), continued to include specialized reserves from currency translation and share buybacks in the amount of BGN (-) 589 thousand and other reserves in the amount of BGN (-) 13,365 thousand reflecting the negative effect of BGN (-) 14,127 thousand accounted according to the rules of reporting business combinations under common control upon the Reorganization from August 14 2019, and positive net effects from share incentive programs and plans.

 As of period end, the Company maintained an unchanged registered share capital of BGN 12,500 thousand.
-The nominal value of own shares bought back and held by the Company as of September 30 2022 amounted to BGN 6 thousand.
+The nominal value of own shares bought back and held by the Company as of December 31 2022 amounted to BGN 6 thousand.

-Reflecting the effected distributions against growing assets, as of period end, the Group registered a lowered interim balance sheet capitalization (ratio of equity to total assets) of 19%, comparing to 24% as of the end of 2021.
+In spite of the slight decrease reflecting the faster growth in total assets as compared to equity, the Group maintained a relatively stable balance sheet capitalization (ratio of equity to total assets) of 23%, close to the corresponding value of 24% as of the end of 2021.